udexon/Webpp/W+008_Conventional_Web_Limitations.md

 <!-- Make a Glossary markdown page.
 Paste at the end of each page.
 Readers can click and find out. -->

 W+008_Conventional_Web_Limitations.md

+1. As of 2021, established retail businesses such as Princess Polly would have the following:

+- a.
+Own website, with E commerce facilities, equipped with payment systems provided by a third party.
+- b.
+Social media accounts, to promote and interact with customers.

+2. Smaller retail businesses may not have (1a), but a "store front" in an E commerce website such as Amazon or Alibaba.
+They will also use social media to promote and interact with customers.